Tel Jezreel: History

 The "breathtaking views" that the site commands to the north and east are considered to have been of strategic importance during the Bronze and Iron Ages because the commercial and military highway from Egypt to Syria and Mesopotamia passed through Megiddo, the Jezreel Valley, and Beth Shean.

-Chalcolithic and Bronze Age period
+Chalcolithic and Bronze Age periods

 During the excavations, archaeologists collected pottery and other findings scattered all over the site.
-The earliest archaeological findings in the site date to the Wadi Raba culture of the 5th millennium BCE.
+The earliest archaeological findings at the site date to the Wadi Raba culture of the 5th millennium BCE.
 Based on the findings, the site was inhabited as an unfortified settlement throughout the entire Bronze Age period.

 Iron Age

 Water was supplied by cisterns inside the walls and by the spring of 'En Jezreel northeast of the fortress.
 Because of the strategic location, ample water supply, and excellent grazing in the Jezreel Valley, archaeologists David Ussishkin and John Woodhead believe that Jezreel was the base for King Ahab's chariot corps and cavalry.